Pterostylis oblonga: Description

 Pterostylis oblonga is a terrestrial, perennial, deciduous herb with an underground tuber.
 Both flowering and non-flowering plants have a rosette of dark green leaves, each leaf 20-60 mm long and 10-20 mm wide.
 Flowering plants have a single greenish brown and white flower 14-17 mm long and 5-9 mm wide on a flowering stem 80-220 mm high.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column, the galea with a dark brown tip.
 There is a wide gap between the petals and the lateral sepals and the sinus between the lateral sepals has a central notch and curves slightly forward.
 The labellum is 5-6 mm long, about 2 mm wide, and is brown and blunt.
 Flowering occurs from July to September.

 Taxonomy and naming

 Pterostylis oblonga was first formally described in 2006 by David Jones from a specimen collected near Bawley Point and the description was published in the journal Australian Orchid Research.
 The specific epithet (oblonga) is a Latin word meaning "longer than broad".

 Distribution and habitat

-The coastal maroonhood grows mainly in coastal and near coastal forest between Coffs Harbour and Nowra.
+Coastal maroonhood grows mainly in coastal and near coastal forest between Coffs Harbour and Nowra.